 Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Want to get right to the point?
-My top pick for the best business phone system is Nextiva.
+My top picks for the best business phone systems are Nextiva and Ooma.

 If you are frustrated with your current business phone system, it’s worth checking out your options.